Residence permit for orientation year

 Apply for a different residence permit

-If you found a job during your orientation year and you want to stay in the Netherlands to live and work, apply for a residence permit that allows you to work.
-You can, for example, apply for a residence permit as a highly skilled migrant, start-up or self-employed person.
+Did you find a job during your orientation year and you want to stay in the Netherlands?
+You can apply for a residence permit that allows you to work.
+For example, a residence permit as a highly skilled migrant, start-up or self-employed person.